IronPDF vs Puppeteer Sharp: Complete C# PDF Library Comparison Guide

 - ~170MB Chromium download required

-- Browser launch time adds 1-3 seconds
+- Browser launch time adds measurable startup overhead

 Rendering Speed:

-- Performance degrades with multiple instances
+- Performance can decrease with multiple concurrent instances

 - Resource-intensive for concurrent operations